arobillard/portfolio/src/content/case-studies/responsive-type.md

           src: /images/responsive-type/features-code.png
           alt: Responsive Type code output and copy functionality
         content: Review and copy generated CSS code that is ready to use in your project.
+  - type: call-out
+    title: Why make it?
+    content: I used to use another tool to generate my type scales until it went freemium and locked the majority of the useful features behind a paywall.
+I figured instead of paying money for it, I would just make my own version.
+Doing so also gave me the opportunity to add features that specifically suited my own preferences and include more modern features like fluid type sizing.
   - type: technologies-cards
     title: Tech Stack
     cards: